+2.2.
+Methods

 Bayesian networks (BNs) have become a leading architecture for modeling uncertain reasoning in artificial intelligence and machine learning.
 A Medline search reveals that 3,910 papers contained the term “Bayesian network” from 2003 to 2017, while only 252 contained that term from 1993 to 2002.
 A Bayesian network (BN) consists of a directed acyclic graph (DAG), whose node set contains random variables, and the conditional probability distribution of every variable in the network given each set of values of its parents [11,12].

 In general, the Markov blanket of a node T in a Bayesian network model consists of all parents of T, children of T, and parents of children of T [13].
 Figure 1 [7] shows a Bayesian network DAG structure in which the node T is a leaf node because it has no children.
 So, the Markov blanket of T only consists of its parents, namely nodes X11 through X15.
 If we run a machine learning algorithm without knowing the BN DAG structure, nodes X1 through X10, X16, and X17 would all be learned as risk factors of T because these nodes can pass information to T through the parent nodes, i.e., the direct risk factors of T, even though they don’t have a direct influence on T. Hence, when learning a BN DAG, we will be able to identify the direct risk factors of a node T via Markov blanket.
 This will help get rid of the background noise which often affects the prediction performance.
 By incorporating our previous work concerning learning interaction from data [8,9], we developed the Markov Blanket and Interactive risk factor Learner (MBIL) method which not only identifies the Markov Blanket of a node like T but also detects interactive risk factors of a note like T [7].
+We evaluated MBIL using 240 simulated datasets and compared MBIL with three existing detection algorithms developed by other researchers [7].
 Interactive risk factors work together to have a nonadditive joint-effect on a target node such as T. In Figure 1, there are two groups of interactive risk factors of T, nodes X13 and X14, and nodes X8 and X9.
 MBIL detects all direct risk factors included in the Markov Blanket of a target node like T, both a single one like node X11, X12, or X15 and interactive ones like nodes X13 and X14.
 MBIL also detects all other interactive risk factors such as nodes X8 and X9, regardless whether they are included in the Markov Blanket.